 I don’t know about you guys, but whenever I hear a noise at night, I assume it’s an angry ghost or a murderer and that death is coming for me.
-I would not, under any circumstances, head on up to the roof to check it out.
+I would not, under any circumstances, head on up to the roof to check it out and then proceed down the chimney with the intruder.
 Point the second:

 Give her a dolly that laughs and cries; One that will open and shut her eyes.